BLAKE3-team/BLAKE3/CONTRIBUTING.md

 # Contributing

-We welcome and encourage third-party contributions to BLAKE3, be it reports of issues encountered while using the software, suggestions of new features, or proposals of patches.
+We welcome and encourage third-party contributions to BLAKE3, be it reports of issues encountered while using the software or proposals of patches.

 ## Bug reports